vikramkumar1009/Erp_Team_Management_page_By_React-js/README.md

+Note :-  To Run This Code You Need To Run A Command IN Terminal Npm install

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.